Siemens Velaro: Velaro D (DB Class 407 / ICE 3MS)

 The Velaro D is specifically designed for Deutsche Bahn international services from Germany.
-Designated DB's Class 407, it is designed to run at speeds up to 330 km/h and comply with Technical Specifications for Interoperability and enhanced crashworthiness requirements.
+Designated DB's Class 407, it is designed to run at speeds up to 320 km/h and comply with Technical Specifications for Interoperability and enhanced crashworthiness requirements.
 There are fire-proof equipment rooms and fire doors between cars.
 The Velaro D is designed to be quieter and more reliable than the ICE 3 (Class 403/406).

 The train is also expected to use up to 20% less energy than previous versions of ICE.
 This is achieved in part by improved body styling.
 The Class 407 has 460 seats: 111 in first class, 333 in second class and 16 in the bistro car.
 This is 37 more seats than on Class 403/406 train sets, even though the seat pitch is unchanged.
 This is achieved by putting the traction equipment in compartments at either end of the train instead of hiding it behind panels the length of the train.
 This change removes the panorama lounges, found on older trainsets, which provide passengers in the end cars with a cab view.
 The passenger seating is all open-plan and there are no compartments.

 The eight-coach Class 407 trains can couple up and work with their Class 403 and Class 406 predecessors.
 Eight of the 16 bogies per train are powered, and there are four independent sets of traction equipment per train.
 Should two of them break down, the train can still operate.
 For full international flexibility across Europe, it can function on any of four voltages.
 The fleet is based in Frankfurt.

 In December 2008 Deutsche Bahn signed a €500 million order for 15 trainsets.
 The train's production stages were presented to the press in Krefeld on 28 April 2010, and three completed cars were displayed by Siemens on September 22, 2010 at InnoTrans.
-In June 2011, Deutsche Bahn ordered an additional Velaro D set (increasing the total to 16) to replace a Clas 406 set damaged in an accident in August 2010.
+In June 2011, Deutsche Bahn ordered an additional Velaro D set (increasing the total to 16) to replace a Class 406 set damaged in an accident in August 2010.